Triple Crown of Thoroughbred Racing (United States): Sponsorship and broadcasting

 The Visa deal—and the cooperative effort—ended after 2005.
 The NYRA felt that they did not get a fair share of the revenue, particularly when the Belmont had the highest ratings of all three races in the years where a Triple Crown was on the line.
 From 2001 through 2013, average viewership for the Belmont was 7 million when the Triple Crown was not at stake, whereas viewership averaged 13 million when it was.
 With the contract term ending, the NYRA went to ESPN on ABC for the 2006 Belmont, while the broadcasts of the Derby and Preakness remained with NBC.
 Visa chose to remain as a sponsor of only Kentucky Derby for the next five years.
 As a result of the divided broadcast, Triple Crown Productions was unable to obtain a new sponsor.

 Today Triple Crown Productions LLC, based at Churchill Downs, is responsible for collecting nominations to the annual Triple Crown races.

 In February 2011, ABC/ESPN dropped out of the negotiations to renew broadcast rights to the Belmont Stakes.
 NBC obtained the contract through 2015, once again uniting all three races on the same network.
 In 2014, NBC extended their contract for the Kentucky Derby through 2025.
-NBC then obtained broadcast contracts for the Preakness and Belmont through 2022.

-FOX Sports announced in January 2022 that it had acquired the broadcast rights to the Belmont Stakes for eight years beginning in 2023.
+NBC then renewed its rights to the Preakness and Belmont through 2022.
+In January 2022, Fox Sports acquired the broadcast rights to the Belmont Stakes for eight years beginning in 2023.